twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ![sniper results](https://github.com/user-attachments/assets/89891a06-33d4-4b14-994a-be277c94fdfc)

 We can now log into Miles mail with milesdyson and the password.

+There are a couple messages from serenakogan@skynet that appear to contain an encoded binary message.
+Let's head to CyberChef and decode from binary.
+We get the message "balls have zero to me to me to me to me to me to me to me to me to".
+The other message from her is not encrypted and apears to have more song lyrics "i can i i everything else . . . . . . . . . . . . . . balls have zero to me to me to me to me to me to me to me to me to you i everything else . . . . . . . . . . . . . . balls have a ball to me to me to me to me to me to me to me i i can i i i everything else . . . . . . . . . . . . . . balls have a ball to me to me to me to me to me to me to me i . . . . . . . . . . . . . . . . . . .
+balls have zero to me to me to me to me to me to me to me to me to you i i i i i everything else . . . . . . . . . . . . . .
+balls have 0 to me to me to me to me to me to me to me to me to you i i i everything else . . . . . . . . . . . . . .
+balls have zero to me to me to me to me to me to me to me to me t".
+I did a little research on what this is, and it was reported on a Facebook AI experiment, where bots who were programmed to engage in negotiations began to develop their own language and this was from bot negotiations.
+Interesting, but unrelated to this CTF's progress.
+Here's a link to an article if you interested: https://www.poetryfoundation.org/harriet-books/2017/06/balls-have-zero-to-me-to-me-ais-non-human-language

 Let's check out the email samba password reset.
 It sure enough it has Mile's password for smb login.
 Now let's use smbclient again to log onto the smb share:
 ```bash